chris86tian/URL-Webhook-Clipper/README.md

    - Label: A friendly name for the webhook
    - URL: The webhook endpoint
    - Templates: Predefined categories or types for your submissions
+4. Use the "Import" and "Export" buttons to manage your webhook configurations.

 ## Webhook Payload Format